 ‘The Great’ Season 1 Summary

 Set during 17th century Russia, the plot follows Catherine the Great (Elle Fanning), a German adolescent girl who is married to a Russian Emperor Peter III (Nicholas Hoult).
 Before the marriage, Catherine was living in a shell of her own dreamy world, thinking her husband would make love to her and adore her.
 When she arrived in the kingdom, Peter was not a prince in shining armor.
-Instead, he was a patriarchal baffoon who only knows how to fuck, how to smash glasses, and loudly chanting, “Huzzah.”
+Instead, he was a patriarchal baffoon who only knows how to smash glasses, and loudly chanting, “Huzzah.”

 Catherine and Peter are two totally different individuals. she believes in love, he believes only in physical need, she believes in manners, he is an animal, she believes in reading, he does not read at all.
 When Catherine tries to set up a school for girls, Peter burns it down and quotes, “Women are for seeding, not reading.”

 The conflict is quickly set, Peter is not fit to rule and Catherine should be the next Empress.
 The straightforward plot is an exploration of Catherine’s struggle to rule but the only conflict in her way is her battle with her own emotions.
 She develops feelings firstly for Peter and then for a lover, Leo Voronsky whom Peter hires for his own wife, to keep her entertained and loved.
 Farcical enough, but so is the entire story.